Robot-Dreams-RO/devops_engineer/docs/_sources/9_kubernetes/0_introduction.rst.txt

 2014 saw the donation of the open-source project Kubernetes to the CNCF.
 Version 1.0 arrived back in July 2015, and as of this writing, we are well into version 1.20 and averaging three major releases per year.
 It is released under the Apache 2.0 license.

 The name “Kubernetes” (koo-ber-net-eez) comes from the Greek word meaning Helmsman the person who steers a ship.
-This theme is reflected in the logo, which isthe wheel (helm control) of a ship.
+This theme is reflected in the logo, which is the wheel (helm control) of a ship.

 .. image:: ../diagrams/kubernetes.png
   :alt: K8s Logo